Anri17/shooter-pap/README.md

-# project-shooter-pap
+# Azur Project (codename: shooter-pap)

-This project is a game for my school project.
+This is a game for my school project.

-# Unity Version (taken from ProjectSettings/ProjectVersion.txt)
+# Unity Version 2019.2.15f1
-m_EditorVersion: 2018.3.6f1